-Car Farm Road
+Airport Car Farm Road

-Optimist Club Road
+Northbrook Optimist Club Road

-Tin Mine Road
+Owl's Den Tin Mine Road

-Landfill
+Webb's Road Landfill

 These centers collect household garbage, but also provide for recycling by allowing for cardboard, glass bottles, plastics, scrap metals, used motor oil, and other materials to be source separated, then sold to recycling companies.
 The household garbage is deposited at the County's landfill.
-The recyclables are separately directly transported to recycling vendors, except for glass, electronics, white goods and electronics.
 Lincoln County is permitted by the State of North Carolina only to accept waste that has been generated inside the County.